Wife of Union Secretary of the Navy Gideon Welles

 In Abraham Lincoln's Cabinet

 Despite his successes, Gideon Welles was never at ease in the Cabinet.
-His conservative views led to arguments with some of his fellow officers, particularly William H. Seward (Secretary of War) and William H. Seward (Secretary of State).
+His conservative views led to arguments with some of his fellow officers, particularly William H. Seward (Secretary of State) and Edwin M. Stanton (Secretary of War).

 On July 7, 1863, Welles received a telegram that Vicksburg had fallen to Ulysses S. Grant and brought the news to President Lincoln in his office, as Welles wrote in his diary: